$^{12}$C(e,e'pN) Measurements of Short Range Correlations in the Tensor-to-Scalar Interaction Transition Region

-The measured distributions are compared to theoretical predictions based on the GCF~\cite{Weiss:2016obx,Weiss:2018tbu,Cruz-Torres:2019fum,Pybus:2020itv} using the local AV18~\cite{wiringa95} and N2LO(1.0)~\cite{Gezerlis:2013ipa} $NN$ interaction models.
 The GCF assumes scale-separation between the short-distance interactions within an SRC pair, and the long-range interactions between the pair and the rest of the nucleus, as well as their mutual separation from the ultra-short distance scale associated with the high-energy virtual photon probe.
-This scale separation permits a factorized approximation for describing the scattering cross-section, in which the hard break-up of an SRC pair proceeds via a reaction in which the virtual photon is absorbed by a single nucleon in an SRC pair, knocking it out of the nucleus and leaving its correlated partner nucleon to recoil from the nucleus.
+With this in mind, Ref.~\cite{Weiss:2018tbu} suggested a factorized approximation for the correlated continuum region of the nuclear spectral function, that can be used in factorized models of the scattering cross-section at large momentum transfer kinematic~\cite{kelly96}.
+Here the hard break-up of an SRC pair is assumed to proceeds via a reaction in which the virtual photon is absorbed by a single nucleon in an SRC pair, knocking it out of the nucleus and leaving its correlated partner nucleon to recoil from the nucleus~\cite{Weiss:2018tbu,Pybus:2020itv}.

+For completeness we note that beyond the use of the specific GCF model for the spectral function, the reaction model used herein adopts a high-resolution theoretical description of high-momentum transfer reactions where the reaction is modeled using one-body operators and correlation effects are embedded in the nuclear wave function.
+While constituting a valid simple reaction picture that is consistent with both data and various ab initio calculations, it is not the only possible description of our data.
+Unitary freedom allows shifting the explicit effects of two-body correlations from nuclear wave functions to the interaction operators while keeping the calculated cross-section invariant~\cite{More:2017syr}.
+Thus, theoretical studies can also use our data to study complementary factorized models~\cite{Ryckebusch:2018rct} and/or constrain many-body reaction operators used in low-resolution nuclear theory calculations.